duarme/NotiSearch/DevLog.md

 [add] writing `./config/schedule.rb'
 [done] wheneverized!

 * remember to do RVM integration https://github.com/javan/whenever#rvm-integration

+*All right, time for some BDD!*